After 2018 floods, Keralites want climate change to drive poll narrative

 "Whether it is Left or Right, a natural disaster means funds, and funds mean bribes and misappropriation," he said.
 Referring to the failed rehabilitation of victims of 2004 tsunami, which ravaged the south west Kerala coast, Manu asserted that politicians and politics will not change anytime soon.

-Citing a report released by the IPCC last year -- Global Warming of 1.5ºC, noted Indian climate expert Chandra Bhushan said a 2 degrees Celsius warmer world will have devastating effects on communities, economies and ecosystems.
+Citing a report released by the Intergovernmental Panel on Climate Change (IPCC) last year -- Global Warming of 1.5ºC, noted Indian climate expert Chandra Bhushan said a 2 degrees Celsius warmer world will have devastating effects on communities, economies and ecosystems.

 Bhushan, who is also the deputy director general of New Delhi-based advocacy group Centre for Science and Environment, urged the politicians to listen to the people and take steps to minimise the impact of climate change.